jlong/snakejs/README.md

 ### Storing data

-The $.data function can be used to associate and retrieve artitrary data with an element.
+The $.data function can be used to associate and retrieve arbitrary data with an element.
 The data is stored in a global object and associated by the ID of the element.
 If the element does not have an ID, the $.identify function is used to ensure that it does.

 To store data for an element, pass in a key and value: